EvoNetHIV/EvoNetHIV/documentation/vaccine_overview_RMD.md

 strains can have different vaccine efficacies.
 To run a vaccine trial the key vaccine-specific parameters are

   - *vaccine\_model*: Value should be set to TRUE to designate that vaccine functions will be used
   - *vaccine\_trial*: Value should be set to TRUE to designate that in addition to a vaccine model, a trial will be simulated
--   *fraction.vaccinated*: Specifies what fraction of the total population will be vaccinated (and in the vaccine trial; ideally, should be relatively low fraction around 0.10 to 0.25
+  - *fraction.vaccinated*: Specifies what fraction of the total population will be vaccinated (and in the vaccine trial; ideally, should be relatively low fraction around 0.10 to 0.25)
   - *vaccine.rollout.year*: Specifies the beginning of model year vaccination of agents begins
--   *vaccine.rollout.duration.years*: Specifies over how many years should the vaccinations occur to reach the target specified with parameter fraction.vaccinated
+  - *vaccine.rollout.duration.years*: Specifies over how many years should the vaccinations occur to reach the target specified with parameter `fraction.vaccinated`
   - *vacc\_type*: Specifies how quickly the vaccine takes effect.
 If the default value of “standard” then vaccine have maximum efficacy immediately (i.e, phi = 1).
 If “linear”, then the vaccine will take a specified duration to reach maximum efficacy(phi=1) with a constant daily increase in efficacy.
   - *vacc\_phi\_daily\_increase*: When vacc\_type=“linear”, this sets
     the rate of daily increase of phi from near 0 (.0001, the default value of parameter *initial\_phi\_value*) to 1.
 If maximum vaccine efficacy should be reached in 7 months after vaccination for an agent, then vacc\_phi\_daily\_increase would be set to 1/210.
   - *vacc\_min\_efficacy\_duration*: Specifies the minimum time period in days after vaccination before the vaccine effects begins to wane.
     If there is no ramp-up of vaccine efficacy (vacc\_type=“standard”), then this period is simply the period after vaccination.
 If vacc\_type=“linear”, the the duration of ramp-up needs to be considered; if the vaccine should last one year before waning after reaching maximum efficacy and the ramp up takes 7 months, vacc\_min\_efficacy\_duration should be set to 6935 ((12+7)\*365).
   - *vaccine\_waning\_type*: Specifies how the vaccine effects wanes after the period specified by vacc\_min\_efficacy\_duration ends.
     “daily\_prob” specifies a daily binomial probability of the vaccine effect ending; “cliff\_edge” specifies the vaccine effects wanes all at once when the minimum efficacy duration is reached; and “exponential” specifies an exponential decay.
   - *daily.vaccine.reversion.rate*: When
     vaccine\_waning\_type=“daily\_prob”, this parameter specifies the
     the daily probability of the vaccine effect ending (e..g, 1/365); a very, very small value indicates essentially no waning of the vaccine effect (e.g., 1e-6).
   - *vacc\_exp\_decline\_rate*: When
-    vaccine\_waning\_type=“exponential”, this number (e.g., -0.0004),
+    vaccine\_waning\_type=“exponential”, this number (e.g.,
-    specifies the daily decay rate in vaccine efficacy.
+    -0.0004), specifies the daily decay rate in vaccine efficacy.
--   *revaccination.eligibility.years*: Specifies after how many years a vaccinated agent is eligible for another vaccination
+  - *revaccination.eligibility.years*: Specifies after how many years a vaccinated agent is eligible for another vaccination.
--   *prop\_vaccinated\_placebo*: Specifies what proportion of the vaccinated population will receive a placebo if a vaccine trial is simulated
+  - *prop\_vaccinated\_placebo*: Specifies what proportion of the vaccinated population will receive a placebo if a vaccine trial is simulated.
--   *initial\_trial\_participants*: Though the vaccine trial typically does not begin immediately in a model, to allow a “burn-in” period, a small number of agents at the model start are required to be specified as being in the trial to ensure proper network estimation.
+  - *initial\_trial\_participants*: Though the vaccine trial typically does not begin immediately in a trial model (`vaccine_trial` = TRUE), to allow a “burn-in” period, a small number of agents at the model start are required to be specified as being in the trial to ensure proper network estimation.
 When the vaccine trial starts (parameter vaccine.rollout.year), trial participants are not allowed to pair-up with each other; to implement this network constraint (and skipping network estimation details), a small number of agents are required to be specified as in a trial (about 3 agents per 1000 agents of the initial population size seems adequate).

-The virus of an infected agent is described by its marks and the marks determine vaccination efficacy.
+The virus of an infected agent is described by its “mark”; mark can be defined as the genotype-specific vaccine efficacy.
 While the model allows for virus marks to be represented in a highly flexible and potentially complex manner, here we present simple examples where the virus is described by only one or two discrete marks and the values for the marks are time-invariant.
 The two parameters to specify the virus marks for these simple examples are *vaccine.efficacy.by.mark* and *initial.mark.distribution*.
 These parameters are described with list structures and the length of the lists (the number of elements in each list) implicitly denote the number of marks specified.
 Both parameters should have lists of equal length.
 The parameter *initial.mark.distribution* specifies the proportion of the initial infected population that has the mark with the specified efficacy.
 Agents with secondary infections then receive the corresponding marks and efficacies from the infector.

 ###### One mark with single efficacy example